 Decompression treatment options, historically, were limited to invasive, high-risk, open surgical procedures including laminotomy or laminectomy with or without fusion that result in changes to the structural stability of the spine.
 Now there is mild, a safe, outpatient, minimally invasive, fluoroscopically guided therapeutic treatment that can help LSS patients stand longer and walk farther with less pain.1 mild is performed through a 5.1 mm treatment portal that requires no general anesthesia, no implants, and no stitches. mild safely decompresses the spinal canal by removing small portions of lamina and hypertrophic ligamentum flavum leaving the structural stability of the spine intact.

 Once the hypertrophic ligamentum flavum has been debulked, the space is restored in the spinal canal and clinical studies have demonstrated that around 80% of patients experience a significant reduction in pain and improvement in standing time and walking distance even in the presence of other LSS causal factors.1 mild has been studied in over 11 clinical studies and positive outcomes have been published in more than 16 peer-reviewed journal articles.
 The procedure has been performed on over 15,000 patients.
-No major complications related to the devices or the procedure have been reported in clinical trials.2
+No major device-related complications have been reported in any clinical trial.2

 mild key safety features

 Fluoroscopically Guided to Ensure Continuous Safety:

 • Visualization of the instruments and treatment area before and during the procedure

 • All activity is posterior to the dura

 • Small incision – 5.1 mm (size of a baby aspirin)